Platform design · Vimeo · 2016–2025

 platform realities.

-The modular App Builder shipped across web, mobile, and TV — each platform treated as a first-class citizen with its own interaction patterns, navigation paradigms, and visual hierarchy.
+The modular App Builder shipped across web, mobile, and TV.
+Each platform got its own interaction patterns, navigation model, and visual hierarchy.

 💻